The 12 Best Ski Resorts in Japan 2022

 How to get to HAKUBA HAPPO-ONE from Tokyo

-By using the Hokuriku Shinkansen (bullet train), you can get from Tokyo Station to Nagano Station.
-From there, you will need to ride an expressway bus.
+The Hokuriku Shinkansen (bullet train) takes passengers from Tokyo Station to Nagano Station.
+From there, they ride an expressway bus.
 The whole trip takes about 3 hours and costs about 10,000 JPY.

 ↑ Go back to the table of contents